YilunZhou/path-naturalness-prediction/README.md

 # a path is a dictionary, with keys being 'forward' and 'reverse', representing the two directions
 >>> forward = path['forward']
 >>> reverse = path['reverse']
 # forward and reverse are both dictionaries and have the same structure.
-They have two fields, 'short' and 'text'.
+# They have two fields, 'short' and 'text'.
 Short is a diagrammatic representation of the path.
-Text is a natural language representation of the path.
-Both are strings
+# Text is a natural language representation of the path.
+Both are strings.
 >>> f_text = forward['text']
 >>> f_short = forward['short']
 >>> r_text = reverse['text']